The Alaska Literary Series

 —Vivian Faith Prescott, author of Old Woman with Berries in Her Lap

 “‘How do we tell our own stories when no framework has been given for deeper meanings?
 How do we create a cosmology of our own?
 Why is vastness so frightening?’
 These questions vibrate at the heart of Spirit Things.
 The sensual pleasure of Messersmith-Glavin's language interweaves with her capacious spiritual inquiry; her lithe prose is an absolute delight.
 This luminous, magnificent project is a gift Messersmith-Glavin has brought us from the ocean, full of awe and beauty, salt and light.”

 —Alicia Jo Rabins, author of Divinity School

 “Spirit things” are those mundane objects that offer new insights into the world on closer consideration—fishing nets, a favorite knife, and the bioluminescent gleam of seawater in a twilight that never truly grows dark.
 Spirit Things recounts stories of fishing, family, synesthesia, storytelling, gender, violence, and meaning.
-Each essay takes an object and follows it through histories: personal, material, and scientific, drawing together the delicate lines that link things through their making and use, their genesis and evolution, and the ways they gain significance in an individual’s life.
+Each essay takes an object and follows it through its history, drawing together the delicate lines that link things through their making and use, their genesis and evolution, and the ways they gain significance in an individual’s life.